DevOnWheels/DevOnWheels/README.md

 ### Hi there 👋

-My name is Matthias, I'm a software engineer based in Freiburg, near the Black Forest in Germany.
+My name is Matthias, I'm a software engineer based in Freiburg, close to the Black Forest in Germany.
 I'm a full-time employee currently working at a german automotive supplier.
-In 2019 I started a small business where I offer consulting and developing services for other small businesses and associations of all kind.
-I've a disability called congenital muscle dystrophy (CMD), so I got the name "Dev On Wheels" and used it for my business.
+In 2019, I started a small business where I offer consulting and developing services for other small businesses and associations.
+I have a disability called congenital muscle dystrophy (CMD), so I got the name "Dev On Wheels" and used it for my business.
 It's nice to meet you!

 #### 🛠 I’m currently working on ...